montasser-belleh/DataSets/README.md

 This is a simple conception for data storage and data manipulation .
 A database will be replaced by a folder , that contains .csv files to replace any relation in the database .
-Csv files are easy to manipulate with pandas as they can be turned to data frames (tables , matixes , lists , strings ..)
+Csv files are easy to manipulate with pandas (python module) as they can be turned to data frames (tables , matixes , lists , strings ..)
 We talk about DATASETS .

     * DataBase --> Folder
     * DataBase Relation --> file.csv